-Melanie Zaber is an associate economist at the RAND Corporation.
-She has diverse research interests spanning economic demography, civilian and military workforce and training, and access to institutions.
-Her work has examined household transitions and dynamics (coresidence, marriage, divorce, partner communication), analyzed workforce pipelines (principals, military linguists, construction), and estimated the impacts of having a lawyer or access to a lawyer on bankruptcy outcomes and divorce probability.
-Her research has been funded by the National Science Foundation, the Institute for Civil Justice, and the Michigan Retirement and Disability Research Center.
-She is currently co-leading several projects related to gender-workforce dynamics as well as higher education finance.
-She received her B.S. in economics and policy studies from Syracuse University and her Ph.D. in economics and public policy from Carnegie Mellon University.
+Melanie Zaber (she/her) is an economist at the RAND Corporation and codirector of the Middle-Class Pathways Center.
+She has diverse research interests spanning workforce development, postsecondary education, gender equity, and access to civil justice.
+Her research has examined household transitions (coresidence, marriage, divorce, bankruptcy), analyzed workforce pipelines (principals, military linguists, building tradespeople), and explored postsecondary finance (market power, state grant aid, student debt).
+Her research has been funded by the National Science Foundation, the Institute for Civil Justice, and the Social Security Administration.
+Current projects include an exploration of the persistence of women in STEM careers and an analysis of the longer-term education and career outcomes of participants in a high school youth development program.
+She received her Ph.D. in economics and public policy from Carnegie Mellon University.

 Black, Dan; Taylor, Lowell; Zaber, Melanie, "Empirical Evidence in the Study of Labor Markets: Opportunities and Challenges for a New Household Survey," Journal of Economic Analysis and Social Measurement, 2015